mozilla-l10n/documentation/products/firefox_android/setup_searchplugins.md

 ? mobile/searchplugins/wikipedia-gn.xml
 ? mobile/searchplugins/yahoo-espanol.xml
 ```
-The `?` indicates that these file are not tracked by Mercurial, so we need to add them.
+The `?` indicates that these file are not tracked by Mercurial, so they need to be added.
 If you’re in the root of the repository, you can add the entire `mobile` folder instead of the single files:

 ```
 $ hg add mobile